 It is next to impossible to live our daily lives without feeling some anger.
 It could be the frustration of realising you’ve left the umbrella at home and it’s about to pour or the annoyance of arriving home to realise your housemate or partner has left the bin open all day again and the kitchen smells like a garbage truck!
 Anger is a regular emotion like any other and, expressed in a healthy way, helps us.
 However, when it is raw and untamed it can be the most destructive of all our emotions.
 Identifying that you have an ongoing issue with anger that keeps occurring is the first step of dealing with the anger.
 It is important to recognize also that anger is a very normal emotion to have, it is just how you deal with it through anger management.

 People who are easily angered tend to move into a heightened state of anger quite quickly.
 This often comes from the fact that they tend to jump to conclusions about situations before they have time to consider all the facts.
 When our anger goes from 0 to 100 in a short space of time we often do or say things that we may later regret.

 It sometimes feels like the most natural thing to become defensive when we are criticised.
 Learning not to bite back immediately can be hugely helpful.
 Consider the alternative perspective.
-It must be one of the most frustrating occurrences in anyone’s work day, when they feel they are not being heard.
+It must be one of the most frustrating occurrences in anyone’s workday, when they feel they are not being heard.
 It feels disrespectful and demotivating.
 When people are critical or unhappy it is important not to fight back with a justification or a redirection of blame.
 First, simply listen.